 On the surface, it’s a call that makes sense.
 Twin Emperor can be both a game-winning, or game-saving, play that arrives as early as turn seven.
 The agonizing wait until turn ten can also be too big an ask for C’Thun to be able to rectify problematic situations, but the game is very rarely dead and buried before turn seven.

 But setting aside the hot topic of which of these two minions is the real leading man, the key point is that many C’Thun decks live or die by whether or not they draw these two cards.
-That simple fact alone is one of the things holding C’Thun decks back at the moment, and is the overarching reason that neither of these key components has made an impact on the upper reaches of the list.
+That simple fact alone is one of the things that ultimately held C’Thun decks back, and is the overarching reason that neither of these key cards has made an impact on the upper reaches of the list.

 Rather than building a deck around Brann’s effect, which would inevitably be inconsistent given you can only play one copy of him, it’s best to slot him into an already viable deck that already runs a lot of Battlecry creatures.